revathskumar/blog.revathskumar.com/_posts/2013-11-18-keralajs-flash-talk-on-mariajs-and-yeoman.md

 If you want, you can take a look into my presentation from [Kerala Ruby User Group](http://krug.github.io) meetup in August 2013.

 <script async class="speakerdeck-embed" data-id="3d9e1a602494013115bc024f2b53895d" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script>

+And at last here is my [source](http://andrzejonsoftware.blogspot.in/2011/09/rails-is-not-mvc.html) from which I said **Rails is not MVC**.